 Library Workers Day aims to show appreciation for the work that librarians (and all library employees) do for the people in their communities.
 The day is also an important one in advocating for better pay wages for librarians and library staff everywhere.

 History of Library Workers Day

-Libraries have been a cultural significance since then, helping shape the classical Greek and Roman empires up to today’s age.
-Libraries have great importance in today’s age because it allows complete access to education.
-They hold books that give voice to the ideas, observations, and opinions of people all over the world on basically every topic imaginable.
+Today, publicly funded libraries have great importance because they allow complete access to education for the common person.
+They hold books that give voice to the ideas, observations, and opinions of people from literally all over the world on basically every topic imaginable.

-Throughout the day, librarians take the time to teach children and students the importance of their job, the history of librarians, and how libraries shaped human history.
-People also on this day thank their librarians for their services in educating people.
+On Library Workers Day, librarians often take the time to teach children and students the importance of their job, the history of librarians, and how libraries have been vital in shaping human history.

 How to Celebrate Library Workers Day

 Getting involved in celebrating Library Workers Day can be great fun and is for a great cause!
 Try these ideas to celebrate: